lwangdu/ibiology/README.md

 ## How to set up your own development environment

 Clone this repository in what would be the main directory of a WordPress installation.

 Download an archive of the site and unpack WordPress and contents of wp-content on top of the clone repository.

 Remove the mu-plugins directory from wp-content, as this contains stuff that's needed from our hosting provider and shouldn't affect a local install.

 Load the live site database, doing what you need to, in order to make sure your local URL works.  (for example, add the siteurl and wordpress url to your wp-config.php file, or change the URL's in the database)
-Loading the live site database will provide you with the list of custom fields, as well as lots of content to use.

-NOTE: If you don't load the site database, then you can use [this file](wp-content/plugins/ibio-content/acf-fields.json) to import a more-or-less up to date list of custom fields.
+Loading the live site database will provide you with the list of custom fields, as well as lots of content to use. *NOTE*: If you don't load the site database, then you can use [this file](wp-content/plugins/ibio-content/acf-fields.json) to import a more-or-less up to date list of custom fields.
 Make sure you are using Advanced Custom Fields PRO, or the field import won't work.

+*NOTE 2:* If you add new plugins or themes in your local install, make sure you don't accidentally load them into the git repository, by adding them to the [.gitignore](.gitignore) file.